auton1/interference/README.md

 Other functions in the folder are used internally by the above scripts.
 Futher details can be found with the help comments at the start of each function.
 Brief descriptions follow:

-+ *simStahl.m*  : Simulate phase known data under the Housworth-Stahl model.
++ **simStahl.m**  : Simulate phase known data under the Housworth-Stahl model.
-+ *simStahl_quad.m*  : Simulate phase unknown data (as derived from quartet families) under the Housworth-Stahl model.
++ **simStahl_quad.m**  : Simulate phase unknown data (as derived from quartet families) under the Housworth-Stahl model.
-+ *stahlLogLk.m* : Calculate the likelihood under the Housworth-Stahl model.
++ **stahlLogLk.m** : Calculate the likelihood under the Housworth-Stahl model.
-+ *stahlLogLk_quad.m* : Calculate the likelihood under the Housworth-Stahl model for phase-unknown data, as described in Campbell et al., 2014.
++ **stahlLogLk_quad.m** : Calculate the likelihood under the Housworth-Stahl model for phase-unknown data, as described in Campbell *et al*., 2014.
-+ *derivest.m, fminsearchbnd.m, gradest.m, hessdiag.m, hessian.m* : All used internally, and derived directly from John D'Errico's contribtions to the MATLAB file exchange (http://www.mathworks.com/matlabcentral/fileexchange/8277-fminsearchbnd--fminsearchcon and http://www.mathworks.com/matlabcentral/fileexchange/13490-adaptive-robust-numerical-differentiation).
++ **derivest.m, fminsearchbnd.m, gradest.m, hessdiag.m, hessian.m** : All used internally, and derived directly from John D'Errico's contributions to the MATLAB file exchange (http://www.mathworks.com/matlabcentral/fileexchange/8277-fminsearchbnd--fminsearchcon and http://www.mathworks.com/matlabcentral/fileexchange/13490-adaptive-robust-numerical-differentiation).